 I understood the challenge facing Mearns or anyone who looked for the Endurance.
 But then, as this book was heading to the printer, the darndest thing happened: someone found it.
 A team led by the polar geographer John Shears and the maritime archaeologist Mensun Bound—a man sometimes called the “Indiana Jones of the deep”—used battery-powered drones to comb 150 square miles of Antarctic seabed 10,000 feet deep.
 The drones worked for two weeks until they returned with high-definition photos of the Endurance’s bow and its helm.
 In the wreckhead community, this was enormous news, a discovery almost as seismic as finding King Tut’s tomb or landing on the moon.
 But for the biggest fans, the news also seemed to have an undercurrent of disappointment.
 During its century-long absence, the mystery of the Endurance had become more interesting than the Endurance itself.
 Now that it was revealed to be exactly where everyone thought it might be looking exactly like everyone hoped it would, there wasn’t any mystery left.

 The timing was off, he said.
 He didn’t start searching for wrecks until the late eighties, when the wreck had already been found.
 If it was still undiscovered by the mid‐nineties, he might have been the one to find it.
 And he would have had little trouble assembling investors after his early success with the Lucona.
-I knew that in 1992, seven years after the Titanic was found, Mearns and his company, Blue Water Recoveries, were hired by investors to salvage objects from the Titanic’s debris field.
+I knew that in 1992, seven years after the Titanic discovery, Mearns and his company, Blue Water Recoveries, were hired by investors to salvage objects from the Titanic’s debris field.
 But I didn’t know that one of those investors was Jack Grimm, who, in the years after someone else beat him to the wreck, had turned to collecting artifacts at the site that could be sold, licensed, or profitably put on display.
 As it happened, Grimm’s hairline had nowhere left to recede on September 30, 1992, when a federal judge in Norfolk, Virginia, ordered Grimm and Mearns—whose boats were idling at the Titanic wreck site at a cost of $1,000 per hour—to keep their hands off the debris until the judge could sort out who the artifacts actually belonged to.
 This took months, and the men eventually had to go home.

 To this day, Mearns still blames the judge for screwing them up.
 But he also learned an important lesson: with shipwrecks, the only thing more valuable than a good wreck, is a good lawyer. ◼